Harness the power of the green team

 Representation from all departments

-Your Green Team should have a reach that extends throughout your entire hotel.
-Most importantly there should be representatives from Facilities, Housekeeping, Purchasing, Catering and Front of House.
-This will make sure that the whole spectrum of the hotel’s operations is considered.
+Your Green Team should have a reach that extends throughout your entire organisation.
+Most importantly there should be representatives from senior and middle management, operations, drivers, and shop or factory floor workers.

 Training and development